MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/2-quantum-hardware-overview.md

 states of each ion.
 In particular, the qubit states are generally stored in two hyperfine levels of the ion.

+> [!NOTE]
-> [!NOTE] The hyperfine levels of an atom arise from the different possible
+> The hyperfine levels of an atom arise from the different possible
-> configurations of the spins of the electron and the nucleus.
-Generally, the
+> configurations of the spin orientations of the electron and the nucleus.
-> state with the lower energy, the ground state, is associated with the state
+> Generally, the state with the lower energy, the ground state, is associated
-> $|0\rangle$, and the first excited state is associated with the qubit state
+> with the state $|0\rangle$, and the first excited state is associated with the
-> $|1\rangle$.
+> qubit state $|1\rangle$.

-These computers use advanced lasers and electromagnetic pulses to cause transitions in the internal states of the ions and to modify the vibrational motion of the ion chain.
+These computers use lasers and electromagnetic pulses to cause transitions in the internal states of the ions and to modify the vibrational motion of the ion chain.
 By combining very carefully transformations of the vibrational motion of the ion chain and individual ion transitions, it's